The Origins : Fragments of the Hunt

 Cast

-Mikko Ijäs (Author), Mikko Ijäs (Cinematographer), Maija Kaunismaa (Composer), Mikko Ijäs (Director), Mikko Ijäs (Editor), Maija Kaunismaa (Producer), Mikko Ijäs (Producer), Mikko Ijäs (Script), Aki Sihvonen (Sound Design), Maija Kaunismaa (Sound Design), AVEK - The Promotion Centre for Audiovisual Culture (Funder), Kansan Sivistysrahasto (Funder), Helsingin kaupunki (Funder), Aalto University (Funder), Alfred Kordelin Foundation (Funder), TAIKE (Funder)
+Mikko Ijäs (Author), Mikko Ijäs (Cinematographer), Maija Kaunismaa (Composer), Mikko Ijäs (Director), Mikko Ijäs (Editor), Mikko Ijäs (Producer), Maija Kaunismaa (Producer), Mikko Ijäs (Script), Aki Sihvonen (Sound Design), Maija Kaunismaa (Sound Design), AVEK (Funder), Kansan Sivistysrahasto (Funder), Taiteen edistämiskeskus (Funder), Alfred Kordelinin säätiö (Funder), Aalto yliopisto (Funder), Helsingin kaupunki (Funder)

 Press Photos